ManiBharathy-V/Kubernetes/Installation/k8-Installation.md

 # Kubernetes Installation

-This document provide a full setp by step procedure to install k8 cluster
+TThis document provide a full step by step procedure to install k8 cluster in any Cloud platform (AWS, Azure, GCP,..) or BareMetal servers

 ## System Prerequisites

 - At least 1 - Master-Node & 1 - Worker-Node
-- At least 4 CPUs and 4GB RAM
+- At least 2 CPUs and 4GB RAM
 - At least 20 GB Storage

 For the following installation I have used
-- container runtime - containerd
+- Container Runtime Interface(CRI) - Containerd
-- k8 version - v1.30
+- K8 version - v1.30
-- pod network - calico
+- Container Network Interface (CNI)- Calico

 ## Step 1: Set Hostname, Set ip and Update System